Mayeu/0x10.cc_langs/README.md

       - url: second url
         link_name: name of the second url

-You can have as many url and link names as you want.
+You can have as many urls and link names as you want.

 The title id should be one of the following numbers:

     1: The game